 The Aviation Safety and Capacity Expansion Act of 1990 (Public Law 101-508, Title II, Subtitle B) authorized the imposition of Passenger Facility Charges (PFCs) and use of the resulting revenue on Federal Aviation Administration (FAA) approved projects.
-The current PFC rate at LAX is \$4.50 per enplaned passenger.
-PFCs collection authorities approved by FAA were \$6.0 billion and \$4.3 billion at LAX as of June 30, 2020 and 2019, respectively.
+The current PFC rate is \$4.50 per enplaned passenger.
+PFCs collection authorities approved by FAA are \$6.0 billion and \$4.3 billion as of June 30, 2020 and 2019, respectively.